Do Anything You Want To: Chart performance and video

-The single reached No. 14 in the British charts and remained in the charts for nine weeks.
-It reached No. 25 in Ireland-- charting for two weeks.
+The single reached No. 14 in the UK singles chart and remained in the chart for nine weeks.
+It reached No. 25 in Ireland, charting for two weeks.
 An accompanying video was filmed at Molineir Studios, directed by David Mallet.
-Mallet said that the video cost £12–15,000 to film adding: "Most of the shoots I did with Lizzy back then only lasted a day-- maybe eight or ten hours worth of footage."
+Mallet said that the video cost £12–15,000 to film adding: "Most of the shoots I did with Lizzy back then only lasted a day... maybe eight or ten hours worth of footage".
 The video was the band's first attempt at a short film rather than a simple video of a band performance.
 The video featured Hot Gossip dancers Perri Lister, Dominique Wood and Carole Fletcher.

 Subsequent releases

 This track has been featured on several Thin Lizzy compilation albums including: The Adventures of Thin Lizzy released in 1981, Dedication: The Very Best of Thin Lizzy released in 1991, and Wild One: The Very Best of Thin Lizzy released in 1996.
-It was subsequently included on the Vagabonds, Kings, Warriors, Angels box set in 2002, as well as the Greatest Hits and Definitive Collection set.
+It was subsequently included on the Vagabonds Kings Warriors Angels box set in 2001, as well as the Greatest Hits and Definitive Collection set.

 "Just the Two of Us," (the single's B-side) is a Lynott/Gorham composition that was not included on the Black Rose album.
 It was only available as part of the single until the release of Vagabonds Kings Warriors Angels.